Let’s analyze a typical reference to Evolution in a scientifically oriented article. This random passage from Wikipedia refers to Diatoms:

 Now onto what’s wrong.
 First off, this passage has no bearing whatsoever on the future – the passage can neither be falsified nor does it predict anything.
 If right 0% or 100%, it doesn’t make any difference for our understanding of the diatoms.
 They might counter with: “Well, if we know the relationship to other organisms, we might use one to better understand the other”.
 This is fine except for the circular logic – we observe similarities to build the “evolutionary tree”, hence we cannot use said tree to learn something NEW about similarities.

 Second, the evolutionary story presented cannot be independently verified.
 We cannot confirm or infirm this story.
 All we can do is note that this story is compatible with other such stories.
 However, the whole collection may be wrong.
 There’s a real danger in people getting attached, and some dedicating their careers, to these stories to the point where they become irrationally supported dogmas.

 Finally, the implications of the story are not explored.
 What if anything from this passage can we test?
 Silica in living organisms is restricted to diatoms and sponges but this seems totally uncorrelated with evolution as diatoms are supposed to be related to red algae.
 “A period when diatoms were unsilicified” comment is based on nothing other than the desire to fit the “just so” story.
 How does the “take-over” of the silicon cycle occur?

-Many biology and medicine books have a tendency to include a chapter on evolution right along one on Mendelian genetics.
+Most biology and medicine books include a chapter on evolution right along one on Mendelian genetics.
 However, while Mendelian genetics can readily be verified experimentally and has real and immediate implications in medicine, biology, food science and much more, the “knowledge” that organism A evolved from organism B, or the two are just products of “convergent evolution”, adds nothing to our understanding of either A or B.